smart-edge-open/EMCO/docs/design/generic-action-controller.md

 ## Definition of Customization

 Customization allows us to customize an existing resource or a newly created resource.
-Lets say you want a cluster specific deployment, then this can help.
+Let's say you want a cluster specific deployment, then this can help.
-Customization also supports uploading of multiple data `files` which can be used for the 'data' field in case of configMaps and secrets.
+Customization also supports uploading of multiple data `files` which can be used for the `data` field in case of configMaps and secrets.
 It can also help modifying an existing k8s resource through JSON patching.

-- metadata body of customization
+- Metadata Body of Customization
 ```
 {
   "metadata": {